IliaLarchenko/abstract_reasoning/README.md

 This repository contains my solution of the [Abstraction and Reasoning Challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) on Kaggle, where my team took 3rd place.
 It is only my part of our final solution.
 Using it alone with blend with some public kernels, one could get a position somewhere in the higher silver.
 This approach also solves 138 and 96 samples from the train and valid sets, respectively.
-The lists of solved cases you can find in `solved.json`.
+You can find the lists of solved cases in `solved.json`.
 `demo_notebook.ipynb` demonstrates how to make predictions using my code.

 Even though the competition itself is very original, I hope the ideas I used can help someone in other applied tasks.